reachweb/livewirefilters-docs/usage/dual-range-filter.md

 ---
-title: DualRangeFilter
+title: Dual Range Filter
-description: How to use the DualRangeFilter in Statamic Livewire Filters.
+description: How to use the Dual Range Filter in Statamic Livewire Filters.
 ---

 # DualRangeFilter

 ## Overview

-The **DualRangeFilter** allows you to filter the collection by a range of min and max values using a custom [noUiSlider](https://refreshless.com/nouislider/) range slider.
+The **Dual Range Filter** allows you to filter the collection by a range of min and max values using a custom [noUiSlider](https://refreshless.com/nouislider/) range slider.

 ::: info Ideal for
 Any situation that you want to let the user select a range of values, for example an integer field, pricing fields or even dates.